 The Institution code for the GRE is 6609, and the Department code is 5101 for Applied Physics (Interdisciplinary Studies).

 The Institution code for the TOEFL is 6609, and the Department code is 60 for Applied Physics (Other Physical Sciences).

 As long as you have the correct institution code of 6609, your official scores will be received electronically from ETS.
-NOTE:¬†you cannot search by code, only by Department title.
+Paper copies of the scores are not required.
+NOTE: you cannot search by code, only by Department title.

 Applied Physics Graduate Program, MS-100

 P.O.
 Box 1892

 Courier deliveries should be sent to:

 Applied Physics Graduate Program-MS 100

 Note: MS Degree: Although students are not normally admitted to study for an MS, this degree is sometimes awarded to students who do not complete the PhD program.